 From the overlook, you peer into Swamp Canyon, which is one of the wettest spots in all of Bryce Canyon National Park.
 Swamp Canyon appears relatively small and sheltered from your viewpoint on the overlook, with the canyon bounded on both sides by fins and hoodoos.

 The Swamp Canyon Trail

-The Swamp Canyon Trail is a moderate difficulty looping hike that should be doable for most skill levels.
+The Swamp Canyon Loop Trail is a moderate difficulty looping hike that should be doable for most skill levels.
 The trail is well-maintained and easy to follow, although the almost 900 feet of elevation change can make it difficult for some.

 Expect this trail to be much less crowded than other popular hikes in the park like Queen’s Garden or Sunrise Point.

 On the left side of the parking lot will be the trail’s entrance point.
 The sign will read “Sheep Creek and Swamp Canyon Connecting Trail“.
 Less than a mile down that trail will be a junction.
 The National Park Service suggests going clockwise (left at the junction to Sheep Canyon Trail), while just about every other visitor prefers counterclockwise (right) along Swamp Canyon Trail.

 Since it is a loop, I guess it really doesn’t matter, but if there is a chance you will not make the full loop, definitely go counterclockwise.
 This way will ensure you get to see some of the best views in this direction, as well as no steep descents.

 |Free to hike, but Bryce Canyon NP charges an entrance fee.